flutter/website/src/development/accessibility-and-localization/internationalization.md

    );
    ```

-   The `AppLocalizations` class also provides a generated `localizationsDelegates` and `supportedLocales` list
+   The `AppLocalizations` class also provides auto-generated
+   `localizationsDelegates` and `supportedLocales` lists.
-   and we may use these instead of providing the manually.
+   You can use these instead of providing them manually.

    <?code-excerpt "gen_l10n_example/lib/examples.txt (MaterialAppExample)"?>
    ```dart